edarruiz/DomainDrivenDesign.SDK/README.md

 Related to the Domain-Driven Design, in chapter 6 of the book, Eric Evans says:

-> "*Associations allow us to find an object based on its relationship to another.
-But we must have a starting point for a traversal to an ENTITY or VALUE in the middle of its life cycle.*"
+> *"Associations allow us to find an object based on its relationship to another.
+But we must have a starting point for a traversal to an ENTITY or VALUE in the middle of its life cycle." (...)*
 >
-> *(...)*
->
 > *"Now from a technical point of view, retrieval of a stored object is really a subset of creation, because the data from the database is used to assemble new objects.
 Indeed, the code that usually has to be written makes it hard to forget this reality.
 But conceptually, this is the middle of the life cycle of an ENTITY.
 A Customer object does not represent a new customer just because we stored it in a database and retrieved it.
-To keep this distinction in mind, I refer to the creation of an instance from stored data as **reconstitution**."*
+To keep this distinction in mind, I refer to the creation of an instance from stored data as **reconstitution**." (...)*
 >
-> *(...)*
->
 > *"A client needs a practical means of acquiring references to preexisting domain objects.
 If the infrastructure makes it easy to do so, the developers of the client may add more traversable associations, muddling the model.
 On the other hand, they may use queries to pull the exact data they need from the database, or to pull a few specific objects rather than navigating from AGGREGATE roots.
 Domain logic moves into queries and client code, and the ENTITIES and VALUE OBJECTS become mere data containers.
-The sheer technical complexity of applying most database access infrastructure quickly swamps the client code, which leads developers to dumb down the domain layer, which makes the model irrelevant."*
+The sheer technical complexity of applying most database access infrastructure quickly swamps the client code, which leads developers to dumb down the domain layer, which makes the model irrelevant." (...)*
 >
-> *(...)*
->
 > *"A subset of persistent objects must be globally accessible through a search based on object attributes.
 Such access is needed for the roots of AGGREGATES that are not convenient to reach by traversal.
 They are usually ENTITIES, sometimes VALUE OBJECTS with complex internal structure, and sometimes enumerated VALUES.
 Providing access to other objects muddies important distinctions.
 Free database queries can actually breach the encapsulation of domain objects and AGGREGATES.
-Exposure of technical infrastructure and database access mechanisms complicates the client and obscures the MODEL-DRIVEN DESIGN."*
+Exposure of technical infrastructure and database access mechanisms complicates the client and obscures the MODEL-DRIVEN DESIGN." (...)*
->
-> *(...)*
 >

 The technical details about database technology, as well as the strategies used to persist, retrieve, and remove data related to the domain model, can lead us to forget about the domain itself and focus too much on the implementation details of the infrastructure and its own needs.